wp-plugins/role-scoper/readme.txt

 = Other Changes =
 * BugFix : Non-Administrators could not modify any Roles or Restrictions via bulk admin forms, even if some are delegated to them
-* Lang : Added Spanish translation
+* Lang : Added Spanish translation (Rafael P&eacute;rez Gana - http://www.rafo.cl/)
 * Change : Use https link for Role Scoper css and js files if ssl is being used / forced for the current uri
 * BugFix : Archives listing using postbypost listing type did not display private posts to logged Administrator
 * BugFix : Template function is_protected() / is_restricted() did not work with secondary queries